 How will I be assessed?

 Assessment will be ongoing throughout the programme.
-Theoretical assessments can consist of exams, written assignments, oral presentations, VIVAs, oral examinations, and practical based exams called OSCEs.
-Practical assessments take place in the workplace and in the clinical skills facilities.
+Theoretical assessments can consist of exams, written assignments, oral presentations, oral examinations, and practical exams called Objective Structured Clinical Examinations.
+Practical assessments take place in the workplace and in clinical skills facilities.